apollographql/apollo-client/ROADMAP.md

 ## 3.8

-- Release 3.8: will focus on cache & performance improvements and adding a new hook: `useBackgroundQuery`,  See Github [3.8 Milestone](https://github.com/apollographql/apollo-client/milestone/30) for more details.
+- Release 3.8: will focus on adding a new hook: `useBackgroundQuery`,  See Github [3.8 Milestone](https://github.com/apollographql/apollo-client/milestone/30) for more details.

 ## 3.9